Department of Chemistry

 Janet Horton Bius, PHD, Lecturer of Chemistry, Department of Chemistry, PHD, Univ of Kansas; MS, Sam Houston State University; BS, Sam Houston State University

-Dustin E Gross, PHD, Associate Professor of Chemistry, Department of Chemistry, PHD, Univ of Texas At Austin; BS, Univ of Arizona
+Dustin E Gross, PHD, Professor of Chemistry, Department of Chemistry, PHD, Univ of Texas At Austin; BS, Univ of Arizona

 Donovan C Haines, PHD, Professor and Chair of Chemistry, Department of Chemistry, PHD, Wichita State University; BS, Wichita State University